How to deter rats – 6 expert tips to stop them coming into your home

 (Image credit: Getty Images)

-Whilst you may have mastered how to keep rats out of your garden, your house may need a little further protection.
-Even if your home is pristine and sparkling clean at all times there are various other reasons these rodents might be tempted to pay you an unwelcome visit.
+While you may have mastered how to keep rats out of your garden, your house may need a little further protection.
+Even if your home is pristine and you've kept up with your daily cleaning habits, there are various other reasons these rodents might be tempted to pay you an unwelcome visit.

 With this in mind, we asked pest control experts for their foolproof tips on keeping these furry visitors out for good.